Freedom Behind Bars 1/2

 And so there I was on my knees, denied commutation for the fifth time, 32 and a half years in, and and God says, thank me.
 And when I started saying thank you for protecting me, he showed me that picture real quick.
 He said, “Gene, I protected you right then.”
 And it just blew me away and faith welled up in me.
 And so when I said, I said, finally said thank you.
 And I got quiet.
 I heard this, “I’m going to release you.
 But it’s not based on your effort, not who you know, and what you’ve accomplished.”

 So I remember standing up in the cell.
-And I stood there like almost almost like, you know, I said, I said, I’ll ask God, what do I do now.
-He said, he said, “Go back to serving, go back to church, go back to getting up in the morning, praying, reading.”
+And I stood there I said, I’ll ask God, what do I do now.
+He said, “Go back to serving, go back to church, go back to getting up in the morning, praying, reading.”
 And I did.

 Someone yells across the courtroom, “Unshackle him.
 Release him from his chains.
 He’s a free man!”